 For even better results, she says to pair a turnover-boosting serum with microneedling to help the serum sink even deeper into the skin to target far-reaching melasma.

-According to Green, products containing hydroquinones decrease the pigmentation and bleach out the melasma.
+According to Green, products containing hydroquinones decrease pigmentation.

 Garshick expands on this, noting that hydroquinone is a well-known lightening cream that has been used for the treatment of melasma for many years with different concentrations available (it used to be available over the counter, but is now only available with a prescription).
 “While it is an effective treatment for melasma, it should always be done under the direction and supervision of a board-certified dermatologist, given the potential risk of ochronosis or paradoxical darkening that can be associated with it,” she emphasizes.

 Apply Sunscreen Every Single Day—No Matter What

 Benjamin says that sun exposure can make melasma worse, which means SPF is a must.
 And, folks, this includes days when you’re not spending a lot of time outside, as well as days where it’s incredibly cloudy outside.
 After all, UV rays can still shine through.

-When it comes to sunscreen, Garshick recommends broad-spectrum (UVA and UVB coverage), physical blockers that are zinc or titanium-based, and that are SPF 30 or higher.
+When it comes to sunscreen, Garshick recommends broad-spectrum (UVA and UVB coverage), physical blockers that are zinc or titanium-based, and that IS SPF 30 or higher.
 “Additionally, there are some studies that suggest that those with hyperpigmentation or melasma may be more susceptible to worsening discoloration from high energy visible light or blue light,” she adds.
 “For this reason, it is also recommended to have protection against blue light, so it is good to look for sunscreens that offer protection against this such as iron-oxide containing sunscreens such as Elta MD UV Elements Tinted.
 I like this sunscreen as not only does it provide broad coverage but it also is easy to apply for daily use.”